 1957 – Carl-Gustaf Rossby died.

 Rossby was a Swedish-American meteorologist who explained the large-scale atmospheric motions in terms of fluid mechanics.
 He used this to identify the jet stream and a phenomenon he called Rossby waves.
-Rossby waves are currents of air set in motion due to the Coriolis forces and pressure gradients caused by the rotation of the Earth.
+Rossby waves are currents of air set in motion due to the Coriolis force and pressure gradients caused by the rotation of the Earth.
 This wave motion was eventually found in the currents of the ocean as well as the atmosphere.

 Rossby also established the first weather service for civil aviation and headed a project to model air motion and forecast the weather using an electronic computer.

 1887 – Spencer Fullerton Baird died.

 Baird was an American naturalist who would transform the Smithsonian into a major natural history museum.
 He started the Smithsonian’s natural collection with his own large collections and donations from his friend, John Audubon.
 He encouraged many government survey projects to include training for scientific exploration and collections.

 Orville was the younger of the Wright brothers who were the first to accomplish controlled and sustained powered flight.
 Their aircraft used three axes of control to maintain steady flight: pitch, yaw, and roll which is the standard control for planes to this day.

 Cronstedt was a Swedish chemist who discovered the element nickel.
 He described the metal as kupfernickel or “the Devil’s copper”.
 He tried to develop a procedure involving the use of blowpipes for analyzing the composition of minerals.

 Gahn was a Swedish chemist and mineralogist who first isolated the element manganese.
 He was active in the copper smelting industry and made several improvements in the smelting process.
 He also discovered phosphoric acid in bones with Carl Scheele and separated phosphorus from bones.